 Hacked MediaWiki Wiki Cleanup

-US$500, payment is due after the wiki has been cleaned up and we accept payment by credit card, debit card, or eCheck through PayPal in a number of currencies.
+Payment is due after we have completed cleaning up the website.
+We accept payment by credit card, debit card, or eCheck through PayPal in several currencies.